BU-EC528-Spring-2026/Agentic_Cloud_Benchmark/README.md

 python -m pip install -r requirements.txt
 ```

+What this file covers:

+- the Python packages required by the standalone `acbench` repository itself
+- currently, this is intentionally a small dependency set

+What this file does not cover:

+- the dependencies of the optional sibling `AIOpsLab` repository
+- the dependencies of the optional sibling `SWE-bench-Live` repository
+- system tools such as Docker, Kubernetes, Helm, or kubectl

+In other words, `requirements.txt` is the dependency list for the standalone ACBench prototype, not for every optional upstream integration.

 ### 6. Install the repository as an editable package

 This step is required if you want commands like `python -m acbench.cli ...` to work from a fresh clone.